learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

     Sample Mean: 69.58

-So we have our mean length, 69.58, and this confirms our observations from the histogram.
+So, we have our mean length, 69.58, and this confirms our observations from the histogram.
 But we also have some outliers in our data above and we know outliers affect the mean calculation by pulling the mean value in their direction.
-So let's remove these outliers and create a new list to see if our mean shifts or stays.
+So, let's remove these outliers and create a new list to see if our mean shifts or stays.
 We'll use a threshold of 80 inches, i.e. filter out any values greater than 80.

 Perform following tasks: